 Some weeks ago, I discussed and opined on a pending en banc petition in Coalition for Responsible Regulation v.
 EPA, the sprawling litigation over the EPA’s global warming programs.
 To recap briefly: in the wake of the Supreme Court’s egregious decision in Massachusetts v.
 EPA (2007), the EPA first made an “endangerment finding” to the effect that CO2 emissions could be reasonable anticipated to endanger public health and welfare.
 It then created a row of regulatory dominoes, from the mobile source program at issue in Mass v.
 EPA to the regulation of stationary sources.
 That endeavor, the agency helpfully explained, would produce “absurd” consequences, thousands upon thousands of sources, all the way down to hospitals and large apartment buildings, would require permits.
 To avoid that result, the EPA simply re-wrote the statute and multiplied the numerical permitting threshold by, oh, 400.
 And, having so “tailored” the program, the agency “timed” it for a gradual phase-in.

 In a post this past February, I reported on the EPA’s regulation of greenhouse gases (GHGs) and the D.C.
 Circuit’s review thereof in the wake of Massachusetts v.
 EPA (2007).
 The appellate court has since upheld the EPA’s regulations in a per curiam opinion, issued by a panel that, amazingly, includes Judge Sentelle (Coalition for Responsible Regulation v.
 EPA, or “CRR”).
-The petitioners have asked for rehearing and/or rehearing en banc; the government has submitted a perfunctory reply.
+The petitioners have asked for rehearing and/or rehearing en banc; the government has submitted a perfunctory reply (link no longer available).
 The petition will fail: the D.C.
 Circuit hardly ever convenes en banc, least of all on a per curiam panel opinion.
 But there is a decent chance that the petitioners may get a dissent from the denial, and therewith a shot at Supreme Court review.
 That may be the last chance to avert a regulatory train wreck of epic proportions.